 Music Composition, Performance, & Audio Production

-Brian Belet lives in northwest Oregon (USA), with his partner and wife Marianne Bickett.
-He performs with the ensemble SoundProof using Kyma, viola, and bass (see photo below).
-His music is recorded on the Capstone, Centaur, Frog Peak Music, IMG Media, Innova, New Ariel Recording, PARMA/Ravello, SWR Music/Hänssler Classic, and the University of Illinois CD labels; with research published in Contemporary Music Review, Organised Sound, Perspectives of New Music, Proceedings of the International Computer Music Conference, and Proceedings of the International Web Audio Conference.
+Brian Belet lives in northwestern Oregon (USA) with his partner and wife Marianne Bickett.
+His music is recorded on audio CDs published by Capstone, Centaur, Frog Peak Music, IMG Media, Innova, New Ariel Recording, PARMA Recordings (Navona and Ravello imprints), SWR Music/Hänssler Classic, and the University of Illinois labels; with research published in Contemporary Music Review, Organised Sound, Perspectives of New Music, Proceedings of the International Computer Music Conference, and Proceedings of the International Web Audio Conference.
 Dr. Belet retired from San Jose State University as Emeritus Professor of Music in 2020, where he was named President’s Scholar in 2017.

 Brian Belet earned the degree of Doctor of Musical Arts (DMA) in Composition from the University of Illinois at Urbana-Champaign in 1990, with an emphasis on algorithmic composition and software synthesis, and a minor area covering the history of tunings and temperaments.
 His dissertation analyzed several compositions by James Tenney from the 1980s.